Bruxism (teeth grinding)

 BOTOX® Treatment for Jaw Tension and TMJ Disorder

-How Does BOTOX® Treat Jaw clenching, teeth grinding and TMD?
+How Does BOTOX® Treat Jaw Clenching, Teeth Grinding and TMD?

 BOTOX ® for TMJ works to interfere with the temporomandibular joint’s ability to move.
 It doesn’t stop it moving completely, but reduces the amount of unconscious movement, and serves to cushion the jaw during activities like talking, eating, swallowing, and other everyday activities.
 This can greatly reduce the tension in the jaw, and the severity of tension headaches for sufferers.